Sugar reduction in foods

 Benefits of attending

 This course provides an overview of the issues and approaches to reducing sugar foods.
 It is suitable for those working in a product development role looking to reduce or replace sugar in their products particularly if they are new to sugar reduction.
 It will provide an insight into which approaches may be most appropriate for which food types.
 It is relevant to all formulated food products.
 Typical attendees include product developers, food scientists and technologists, development chefs and brand managers.
-The courses will run over one full day with an option to attend a salt reduction course the previous day.

 This course will cover the background to sugar reduction including reasons for the need to reduce sugar, government targets and the role that sugar plays in products.
 Approaches to reduce sugar in food via the incorporation of alternative ingredients will be covered.
 One session will cover relevant legislation including information on health and nutrition claims.